vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 minimizes the encoded size in the presence of repeated tag names.
 It also requires no further parsing to separate out tag names from values.

+Similarly, the proposed native JSON encoding adds the necessary support while preserving backwards compatibility for existing data and minimizes the overhead when multiple tag values are not required.

 ## Drawbacks

 Metrics sinks that only support a single value per tag will need to be reworked accordingly for the